maxmiliano/maxmiliano.github.io/_posts/2022-12-20-get-started-with-ruby-on-rails.md

 $ rails db:create
 ~~~

 With the database created, we can now create a model to represent the data we want to store.
-In this case, we'll create a model called "Destination" to represent a travel destination.
+In this case, we'll create a model called `Destination` to represent a travel destination.
 To create the model, run the following command in your terminal:

 ~~~sh
 $ rails generate model Destination name:string description:text
 ~~~

-This will create a new model called "Destination" with two fields: "name" and "description".
-The "name" field is a string, which means it can store text, and the "description" field is a text field, which means it can store longer pieces of text.
+This will create a new model called `Destination` with two fields: `name` and `description`.
+The `name` field is a string, which means it can store text, and the `description` field is a text field, which means it can store longer pieces of text.

 With the model created, we can now create a controller to handle the CRUD operations for our destinations.
 To create the controller, run the following command in your terminal: